TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   Before the main loop, prepend 64 random bytes to the data, and append the `pepper` bytes
 -   Now, start the main loop
--   Generate `hash_salt_length` byte salt
+-   Generate `salt_size` byte salt
--   Derive a key using PBKDF2 with salt being `salt + slt_file` from the database password
+-   Derive a key using PBKDF2 as before with salt being `generated_salt + slt_file` from the database password
 -   Generate a random 12-byte initialization vector (IV)
--   Encrypt data using AES in GCM mode passing the derived key and the generated IV, assume we reassigned `data = aesgcm_encrypt(data)`
+-   Encrypt data using AES in GCM mode passing the derived key and the generated IV, assume we reassigned `data = aesgcm_encrypt(data)` now
 -   Reassign `data = generated_salt + IV + data + aes.tag`
 -   Repeat this `aes_crypto_passes` times

 ## Metadata

-The metadata section is a **plain-text** section of a pDB database in which you can store any data to provide context for pDB clients or users of the database.
+The metadata section is a **plain text** section of a pDB database in which you can store any data to provide context for pDB clients or users of the database or leave contact information in case your database got leaked.
 You should not store any sensitive information in the metadata section as it can be read (although not modified) by anyone.

 Metadata is a simple `Key:Value` store which can have duplicating keys, such as: